 Time and cost to review

-Historically, it was often time- and cost-prohibitive into video evidence because the cost of converting the media to a reviewable format was high and then the amount of billable time it would take to review tends or thousands of hours of video rendered the effort untenable.
-Luckly, with today’s AI-powered tools like DISCO, every frame of audio or video content is transcribed and converted into a format that can be searched, categorized, and analyzed for words, phrases, and voice identification.
-AI can make connections across thousands of hours of video that would have previously been impossible.
+Historically, it was often time- and cost-prohibitive to review video evidence because the cost of converting the media to a reviewable format was high and then the amount of billable time it would take to review hours of video rendered the effort untenable.
+Luckily today’s AI-powered tools can make connections across thousands of hours of video that would have previously been impossible.

 Deep fakes are AI-generated content where real people do and say fictional things, and their quality is nearly indistinguishable on the face from real authentic video.
 Thankfully, digital forensic experts can identify certain things that are a dead giveaway that a video has been tampered with including: